2022 Lottery Application

-To be eligible to participate in the lottery, you must submit the completed and signed 2021 Lottery Application form along with a $25 CAD non-refundable lottery fee by the deadline date.
+To be eligible to participate in the lottery, you must submit the completed and signed Lottery Application form along with a $25 CAD non-refundable lottery fee by the deadline date.
 There is a limit of one application per artist/company and the person designated as the Contact Name on an application may not be the Contact for more than one artist/company.
 Artists/Companies that submit more than one application will be disqualified from the Lottery.
 Artists/Companies and Contact Names cannot be changed once entered.
 Applications and lottery fees may be sent by mail or submitted electronically to firstname.lastname@example.org.
 ON THE EDGE Fringe operates in English, however we welcome applications from artists/companies working and presenting in other languages.

 The maximum slot length for each performance is 90 mins (which includes 60 mins for each performance and 30 mins for set up and take down).
 Festival participants are solely responsible for the creation and presentation of their work, and have full creative control over their performance (in accordance with all applicable laws).
-The festival will not censure artists, however, performances with explicit, mature or sensitive material are asked inform the festival so that information can be included in our promotional materials.
+The festival will not censor artists, however, performances with explicit, mature or sensitive material are asked inform the festival so that information can be included in our promotional materials.
 The festival will provide a minimum of 1 technician per venue, as well as basic audio/visual equipment.
 Participants will be required to bring/obtain any additional equipment or materials necessary for their presentation.
 Participants are also responsible for securing the rights to perform works that are not their own and for paying appropriate fees and securing releases in accordance with any unions or associations they belong to.
 The festival attempts to find billeting and/or accommodations for out-of-town performers, however we cannot guarantee that we can provide this to every artist/company or even from year to year.

 All venue slot events are ticketed, with ticket prices set by the performers and ranging in price from $10 to $15 CAD.
 Audience members without valid tickets will not be admitted to the performances.
 The festival handles all ticketing both at the door and through the Capitol Centre Box Office, and retains a $2 CAD handling fee to cover ticketing costs (additional fees apply for tickets purchased online through the Capitol Centre’s website).
 All the rest of the money from ticket sales goes directly to the performer(s).
 For example, if your show sells 200 tickets at $10/ticket the festival keeps $400 and you take home $1600.
-Not bad for a week’s work.
-In addition to single tickets, the ON THE EDGE fringe festival reserves the right to distribute festival passes to our volunteers, media representatives, and major festival supporters giving access to all festival shows and events.
+Not bad for a week’s work!

 All participants will be required to submit information about their performance including the title and length of their show, the names of their performers and production team, a brief synopsis of what their performance is about, and an image.
 This information will be used to promote the performance online through the festival’s website and social media, in any advertising (print and online), through local media outlets (newspapers, television, and radio) and flyer/poster distribution, and in the festival programme.